Medical Case Management

 Register as a Case Manager

 Case Managers must register with the Bureau prior to providing services involving Tennessee Claims.
-Registration may be faxed, (615) 253-5265, or mailed to:
+Registration may be faxed, (615) 253-5265, submitted by email to email@example.com or mailed to:

 Attention: Medical Case Management Coordinator